-Printing is performed with a hand-held IR (infrared) printer which operates much like a TV remote in reverse.
-Data is transmitted from an IR LED on the jukebox expansion board to the printer, which then prints it out.
-This requires no electrical connection and makes reporting easier, as one printer can be carried to many different locations.
+Printing is performed with a hand-held IR (infrared) printer.
+Data is transmitted from an IR LED on the jukebox Expansion board to the printer, which then prints it out.
+This requires no electrical connection and makes reporting easier because one printer can be carried to many different locations.
 The printer must be pointed at the IR LED and should be no more than two feet away (closer is better).
 If the path between the IR LED and the printer is blocked data will be lost.
 Missed data appears as block characters on the print out.